Jan 7, 2011

 For my liver's honor, I felt compelled to retaliate with something more elegant, and still typical of Italy's deep-fry culture.

 Fried pastry custard is a Veneto specialty, and standard Carnevale street food.
 But many other Italian regions fry custard and serve the quirky non-sweet pastry as dessert, or not.
-Folks in Bologna in fact include it alongside deep fried artichokes, breaded potato croquettes, diced mozzarella, battered cauliflower, julienned zucchini, onion and apple rings, tiny lamb chops, Mortadella cubes, sweetbreads, chicken croquettes, and other selected fried foods in their Fritto Misto (savory mega-variety fried platter particular to many Italian regions).
+Folks in Bologna in fact include it alongside deep fried artichokes, breaded potato croquettes, diced mozzarella, battered cauliflower, julienned zucchini, onion and apple rings, tiny lamb chops, Mortadella cubes, sweetbreads, chicken croquettes, and other selected fried foods in their fritto misto (savory mega-variety fried platter particular to many Italian regions).

-Here is the recipe for Crema Fritta, the way they make it in Verona:
+Here is the recipe for crema fritta, the way they make it in Verona:

-200 gr (1 cup) sugar
+200 g (1 cup) sugar

 1 liter (1 quart) whole milk